JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

   run: echo APOD_API_KEY=\"$APOD_API_KEY\" > ./local.properties
 ```

-There’s 4 steps to this process:
+There's 4 steps to this process:

 1. Access the secret itself (`${{ secrets.APOD_API_KEY }}`)
 2. Use it to set an environment variable (`env: APOD_API_KEY`)